 Making agony almost tolerable!
+That is what these tips will do to your air travel.
 I had been in several flights lately and if you've been through airport security checks you know that each country and even airports in the same country, have different policies.

 One airport may be very strict about putting toiletry bottles (100 ml or less) in clear plastic bags that you can then put in the tray.
 Others could care less.
 How close you are to the end of the security shift may be even more important than local rules or supervisor biases.